wheybags/freeablo/readme.md

 Copy DIABDAT.MPQ and Diablo.exe from your diablo install into the folder with the freeablo executable.
 (NOTE: only version 1.09 of diablo is currently supported, so please patch to that version)

 # Controls

-Mouse to walk around, just like the original, and click on doors to open them.
+- Mouse to walk around, just like the original, and click on doors to open them.

-PgUp and PgDn keys will move up / down through dungeon levels.
+- PgUp and PgDn keys will move up / down through dungeon levels.

-n will turn off collision (player will be able to walk through walls).
+- ESC to open pause menu

-q to quit
+- F10 to toggle texture filtering

-esc to open pause menu
+- Scroll wheel to zoom

 The above will all be made configurable at some point.